Religion in Marseille

 Modern-day Marseille's cultural diversity is reflected in the wide variety of religious beliefs of its citizens.

 Christianity

-There were 850,000 Christians in Marseille as of 2010.

 Catholicism

-The Roman Catholic Archdiocese of Marseille is a metropolitan archdiocese of the Latin Church of the Roman Catholic church in France.
+The Archdiocese of Marseille is a metropolitan archdiocese of the Latin Church of the Catholic Church in France.
 The Archepiscopal see is in the city of Marseille, and the diocese comprises the arrondissement of Marseille, a subdivision of the department of Bouches-du-Rhône in the region of Provence-Alpes-Côte d'Azur.

 In 2013 there were 715,000 Catholics in Marseille, forming 68.2% of the total population of the diocese.